Animadversio/Animadversio.github.io/_academic_notes/Note on Feature Visualization.md

 * Directly eliminate high frequency components
   * By adding Variation energy during optimization
   * Or by blurring the image!
-* Reparamtrize the image and add weights to different directions
+* Reparamtrize the image and add weights to different directions in that parameter space.
   * Use FFT parametrization,
   * Or use GAN parametrization etc.
 * Robustness to perturbation
   * Add jitter and noise and see if the activation is stable across these perturbations.

+## Optimization

+Aside from regularization, another major component of feature visualization algorithms is the optimizer, which optmizer they use and the initialization they use may affect the success of optimization and speed of convergence.
+Here are some classes of algorithms

+* 0-order methods
+  * Genetic algorithm
+  * CMA-ES
+* 1-order methods
+  * SGD
+  * Momentum
+  * Adam, AdaGrad, AdaDelta, RMS-prop etc.
+* Pseudo 2-order methods
+  * LFBGS

-### Deep Dream
+### Example: Deep Dream

 It's a gradient Ascent Step but the point is to generate good looking images, thus some regularization techniques are used!